5 Key Ideas from Primary Reading Simplified

 The problem, of course, is that this interpretation is completely bogus.
 It is based on a view of reading comprehension that is palpably false.
 Yes, when we comprehend what we read, we tend to be able to retrieve information, to make predictions, to summarise what we have read, etc, and doing this stuff while we read is a useful set of habits that keeps us awake to what we are doing.*** But this is an unhelpful way to visualise our ability to comprehend what we read.
 I’d argue that this is better:

 Forget for a moment the exact scene being portrayed, and consider the means of portraying it.
 Here reading comprehension ability is interpreted as a vast interacting network of understanding.
 It is not built up through broad brushstrokes, but through the painstaking accumulation of knowledge about words, texts and the wider world to which they relate.
 The natural consequence of such an interpretation is that the teaching of reading comprehension must prioritise the guided exploration of text, involving lots of reading and lots of rich discussion.
 Retrieval, prediction, summarising, etc will naturally form a part of this, but developing these habits is not the central goal of reading comprehension lessons.
-The central goal of reading comprehension lessons is to understand the specific text being read and the world to which it relates through exploration of the text’s use of language.
+The central goal of reading comprehension lessons is to understand the specific text being read, the world to which it relates and our relationship to both of these through exploration of the text’s use of language.
 Everything else is secondary.

 However, this interpretation leaves us with some problems.
-I’ve lost count of the number of school leaders and teachers who – despite their instinctive enthusiasm for this content-focused conception of reading comprehension – have asked the same two questions:
+I’ve lost count of the number of school leaders and teachers who – despite their instinctive enthusiasm for this more meaningful conception of reading comprehension – have asked the same two questions:

 I will address these two questions in turn: